break-through-cancer/dataref/src/content/index.md

 After staging, data will be migrated to the data lake: a semi-organized area of cloud storage containing the files "as deposited," meaning no additional processing, subdivision or interpretation has been performed upon the uploaded files--other than stratification by TeamLab, BTC identifiers, and assay data type.
-Cloud storage in the data lake (i.e. [buckets](https://cloud.google.com/storage/docs/buckets)) will be accessible for systematic analysis in downstream pipelines and tools where the medium of exchange is coarse grained--at the level of entire files rather than portions of content within the files.
+Cloud storage in the data lake (i.e. <a target=_blank href="https://cloud.google.com/storage/docs/buckets">buckets</a>) will be accessible for systematic analysis in downstream pipelines and tools where the medium of exchange is coarse grained--at the level of entire files rather than portions of content within the files.
 Finer grained access, such as the ability to query individual rows, columns or data elements within the files (e.g. the expression level of a single gene from a given sample) is typically not performed directly from a